 Since the potential customer will be hearing about your product from them instead of you directly, there is a higher chance of them being genuinely interested in your product.

 2. Prospecting & cold email outreach

-With you ideal customer profile in mind, identify companies that you think could actually benefit from your product and convert to customer.
+With your ideal customer profile in mind, identify companies that you think could actually benefit from your product and convert to a customer.